logtailer/k8s-threat-locator/README.md

 ## Automated Incident Response (Lambda)

+> **Design rationale:** The Lambda uses the `kubernetes` Python client (not `kubectl`) to apply the quarantine policy.
+This avoids bundling a binary in the deployment package, and the Python client handles kubeconfig parsing and API server communication natively — more robust than shelling out to `kubectl` in a subprocess.

 When Falco fires an `ERROR` or `CRITICAL` alert, Falcosidekick forwards the JSON payload to an SNS topic.
 A Lambda function subscribed to that topic:

 1. Parses the Falco alert and extracts `k8s.pod.name` and `k8s.ns.name` from `output_fields`